coderodyhpc/WRF_AWSMarketplace/README.md

 **Graphical User Interface (GUI) for Numerical Predictions in the public cloud: Graviton4**

 :black_medium_square: v1.5
-+ Several upgrades to the postprocressing tools: It is now feasible to export snapshots of the map canvas and to generate csv files with hourly values for the WRF output variables
++ Version 1.5 includes several upgrades to the postprocressing tools: (i) It is now feasible to export snapshots of the map canvas and to generate csv files with hourly values for the WRF and WRF-CMAQ output variables; (ii) the interface with CMAQ has been streamlined and it is now easier to export both snapshots and CSV files with the species averaged-hourly values
-+ The CMAQ interface includes several upgrades mainly targeting simulation using the CRACMM2 chemical mechanism as the GUI facilitates the conversions of CB6R5 files to CRACMM2 regridding purposes
++ The CMAQ interface includes several upgrades mainly targeting simulation using the CRACMM2 chemical mechanism as the GUI facilitates the conversions of CB6R5 files to CRACMM2 for regridding purposes
-+ It is feasible to directly download NHEMIS files and time-shift them
++ The ICON widget now includes an option to directly download NHEMIS files and time-shift them

 :black_medium_square: v1.4
 + WRF and WRF-CMAQ have been upgraded to v4.7